UMN-LATIS/elevator/documentation/docs.md

 Generally, you'll only need to populate the title for your collection.
 If you'd like this collection stored in a separate location in the cloud, you can populate appropriate S3 information as well.
 By default, it's copied from your instance.

 Sometimes you may wish to use a separate bucket for a given collection.
 For example, you may have most of your collections to automatically migrate original files to "glacier" storage, which is much less expensive, but much slower to access.
 You may then wish to keep one collection's original assets always available.
-You'd do this by creating a separate bucket with a different lifecycle policy for this collection.
+You'd do this by creating a using the bucket creation button after clearing out the existing S3 fields.

 Collections can be nested within other collections by assigning a collection parent.
 They will be grouped hierarchically in dropdown and in the collection browsing interface.